Common Name: Oriental Bittersweet

-Oriental bittersweet reproduces by seed and rhizome.
-The fruits are consumed then dispersed by birds and mammals and ingested seeds have a higher germination rate than seeds that fall to the ground.
-People move seed by using fruiting stems in flower arrangements.
-Oriental bittersweet is sometimes mistakenly labeled as American bittersweet then sold and planted.
+Oriental bittersweet reproduces by seeds and rhizomes.
+The fruits are consumed, then dispersed by birds and mammals; ingested seeds have a higher germination rate than seeds that fall to the ground.
+People can move seed by using fruiting stems in flower arrangements.
+Oriental bittersweet is sometimes mistakenly labeled and sold by nurseries and in garden centers as American bittersweet.
+View Oriental bittersweet distribution in Minnesota.

 Oriental bittersweet vines twine around trees and other supports resulting in girdled and smothered trees and shrubs.
 Entire plant communities may be overwhelmed by Oriental bittersweet.
 In addition, the added weight of the vines covered with snow and ice can break trees and shrubs.
 Oriental bittersweet outcompetes and displaces our indigenous American bittersweet to the point that Connecticut now lists the formerly common American bittersweet as a species of concern.